 Icon Ceramic and Glass Group Study Day and AGM 17th November 2018

-This event focuses on modern and contemporary art by visiting an important collection of 20th century ceramics and meeting practicing studio artists.
+This event focused on modern and contemporary art by visiting an important collection of 20th-century ceramics and meeting practising studio artists.

-The day will begin by visiting the James Hockey and Foyer Galleries at the Crafts Study Centre, University for the Creative Arts, in Farnham at 11am.
+The day begun by visiting the James Hockey and Foyer Galleries at the Crafts Study Centre, University for the Creative Arts, in Farnham.
 “The Centre's acclaimed collections include modern and contemporary calligraphy, ceramics, textiles, furniture and wood as well as diaries, working notes and photographs of makers of the 20th and 21st centuries.”
-The Director, Professor Simon Olding, has kindly agreed to lead the gallery visit and give a short talk on the ceramics collection in the research centre which includes objects and archive material from Bernard Leach, Hans Coper, Dame Lucie Rie and other leading studio potters of 20th century studio crafts movement in Britain.
-Space is limited to twenty places for the director’s tour; therefore booking via Eventbrite is required and will be allocated on a first-come first-served basis.
-The Crafts Study Centre is open to the public free of charge, directions and further information can be found on the study centre website: www.csc.uca.ac.uk/contact.
+The Director, Professor Simon Olding, lead the gallery visit and gave a short talk on the ceramics collection in the research centre which includes objects and archive material from Bernard Leach, Hans Coper, Dame Lucie Rie and other leading studio potters of 20th-century studio crafts movement in Britain.

-After the AGM we will break for lunch, and then make our way on foot to the Art in Clay Pottery and Ceramics Festival which is being held at the Farnham Maltings: www.artinclayfarnham.co.uk.
-At this contemporary ceramics exhibition visitors will have the opportunity to meet and buy ceramics directly from artists, and attend various talks and demonstrations.
-Admission to the festival is £5 per adult, it is possible that two-for-one tickets will be available for advance purchase on the festival website or by voucher; further information will be circulated to attendees who have booked their free tickets on Eventbrite as it becomes available.
+The AGM was at the Crafts Study Centre and after the AGM we made our way on foot to the Art in Clay Pottery and Ceramics Festival, held at the Farnham Maltings: www.artinclayfarnham.co.uk.
+At this contemporary ceramics exhibition, visitors had the opportunity to meet and buy ceramics directly from artists, and attend various talks and demonstrations.

 Icon Ceramics and Glass Group Conference September 7th and 8th 2017